FilipMurawski/Goldskill/gold-skill/README.md

-This isa a project about MLM investing platform called GoldSkill.
+This is a project about MLM investing platform called GoldSkill.